5 ways to stay ‘cyber safe’ through the holidays

 Gender and sex — as well as sexual identity, or orientation, which is an attraction to other people — are different from gender identity.
 Gender identity refers to a person’s deeply felt, internal and individual experience of gender, which may or may not correspond to their physiology or sex assigned at birth.

-While some may find these distinctions confusing, they are incredibly important, says Dr. Kelsey Bradshaw, a clinical psychologist with the Child and Adolescent Inpatient Program at Sharp Mesa Vista Hospital.
-Being gender-nonconforming — having a gender expression that doesn’t conform with binary or male and female gender norms — is highly individual, where each experience is unique.
-And it is vital that people in this population are supported.
+Devin Dihenia, a clinical psychologist at Sharp Mesa Vista, says being transgender or nonbinary — having a gender expression that doesn’t align with binary male and female gender norms — is highly individual, where each experience is unique.
+And it's vital that people in this population are supported.

 Important terms related to gender

-First, Dr. Bradshaw says, it is important to understand the terms used to express gender nonconformity.
+It's important to understand the terms used to express being transgender or nonbinary.
 The Human Rights Campaign Foundation offers the following glossary:

 Genderqueer.
 Genderqueer people typically reject notions of static categories of gender and embrace a fluidity of gender identity and often, though not always, sexual orientation.
 People who identify as genderqueer may see themselves as being both male and female, neither male nor female, or as falling completely outside these categories.